-The Group commenced its cross-border business since 2017, and expand its cross-border business under the S2B2C and B2C model.
-The S2B2C model is to provide value-added service to e-commerce distributors and/or end consumers in the PRC by (i) securing a cross-border e-commerce platform that integrates overseas direct procurement, import and export supply chain management; and (ii) leasing of several bonded warehouses, which allow the Group to efficiently import products into the PRC and maintain inventory to respond to customer orders in a swift manner, while providing custom clearance, warehouse storage and logistics assistance to its customers to strengthen its competitive edge.
+In view of the above and with the experiences and networks gained throughout the years since 2017, the Group began to expand its cross-border business under the S2B2C model to provide value-added service to e-commerce distributors and/ or end consumers in the PRC.
+During 2020 to 2022, the Group implemented its business plan and enhanced its business model from B2B model to S2B2C model by (i) securing a cross-border e-commerce platform that integrates overseas direct procurement, import and export supply chain management; and (ii) leasing of several bonded warehouses, which allow the Group to efficiently import products into the PRC and maintain inventory to respond to customer orders in a swift manner, while providing custom clearance, warehouse storage and logistics assistance to its customers to strengthen its competitive edge.

-The B2C model allows the Group to directly advertise and offer its products to end-consumers.
+In the second half of 2022, the Group also commence the B2C model, which allows the Group to directly advertise and offer its products to end-consumers.
 The Group believed that the B2C model could diversify the source of income generated from its cross-border business segment.